eclipse-symphony/symphony/docs/symphony-book/solution-management/defining-configurations.md

 ## Static Overrides

-You can make a configuration to inherit from another configuration by setting its parentName property to another configuration ```Catalog``` object.
+You can make a configuration to inherit from another configuration by setting its ```parentName``` property to another configuration ```Catalog``` object.
 The child configuration inherits all values from its parent.
-And the child can overrides inherited values by redefining these values in its own definition.
+And the child can override inherited values by redefining these values in its own definition.

 ## Dynamic Overrides